QuestDB is written in Java and can be used as any other Java library. Moreover, it is a single JAR with no additional dependencies.

 To include QuestDB in your project, use the following:

-TableWriter facilitates table writes.
-To successfully create an instance
+WalWriter facilitates table writes to WAL tables.
+To successfully create

 - Already exist

 - Have no other open writers against it as the

 TableWriterconstructor will attempt to obtain an exclusive cross-process lock on the table.

 Writing data using

 TableWriterAPI allows writing to both WAL and non-WAL tables by returning the

 Writer based on the table configurations.
 The table must already